-Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting and/or outside a school setting that is severe, persistent or pervasive and has the effect of doing any of the following:
+Bullying means an intentional electronic, written, verbal or physical act or series of acts directed at another student or students, which occurs in a school setting and/or outside a school setting, that is severe, persistent or pervasive and has the effect of doing any of the following:

-- 1. Substantial interference with a student's education. - 2.
-Creation of a threatening environment. - 3.
-Substantial disruption of the orderly operation of the school.
+- 1. Substantially interfering with a student's education. - 2.
+Creating a threatening environment. - 3.
+Substantially disrupting the orderly operation of the center (school).

-Bullying, as defined in this policy, includes cyber bullying.
+Bullying, as defined in this policy, includes cyberbullying.